AdityaKrishnaProjects/AdityaKrishnaProjects.github.io/docs/_literature/The_Death_of_Ivan_Ilyich.md

 permalink: /literature/The_Death_of_Ivan_Ilyich/
 ---

-## Preface

-This note serves as the main reference point for notes about specific literature.
-The purpose of this note is specified in [[Style Guide for Notes on Literature]].
-These notes should be referenced when referencing literature in other writings.
+The following are my notes on *The Death of Ivan Ilyich*, by Lev Nikolayevich Tolstoy.
+These notes are subject to change in the future.

 ## General Background Information